roryl/lucee-book/classes.md

 </noscript>

 ###CreateObject()
 The createObject function is provided to instantiate Components, but also Java, Com and Webservice Objects.
-It also allows instantiating components with dynamic variable names
+It also allows instantiating components with dynamic variable names.

 {% gist id="https://gist.github.com/roryl/5a127d2d99c09924b3aa",file="create_object.cfm" %}{% endgist %}